Evavic44/learn-css/CSS Grid/Introduction to CSS Grid/README.md

 As you can see, this displays a colored border around the grid container and between each grid items and numbers going horizontally and vertically _(more details on the numbers later)_.

-Which is why I highly recommend you use Firefox for this because it will help you when working with CSS grids.

 Now to see the grid, we'll have to define the rows and columns respectively and to do that we use the property: `grid-template-columns` and `grid-template-rows`.

 ### **Grid Template Columns**